joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 Not a fan of all this JavaScript?
 You might be in luck.
 The bottom of [Hotwire’s homepage](https://hotwire.dev) hints at a new part of the puzzle, Strada.

 > [Strada] standardizes the way that web and native parts of a mobile hybrid application talk to each other via HTML bridge attributes.
-This makes it easy to progressively level-up web interactions with native replacements.
+This makes it easy to progressively level up web interactions with native replacements.

-My guess is that Strada will move this “on load” JavaScript to special `<meta>` tags in the HTML’s `<head>`.
+My guess is that Strada will move this "on load" JavaScript to special `<meta>` tags in the HTML’s `<head>`.
 And the framework will automatically parse them and provide native callbacks.
 This could speed up development drastically and remove the need to write custom Stimulus controllers to fire the methods.

 Or maybe it’s something else entirely!
 Basecamp likes to keep everything quite secret until they launch, so only time will tell.

-## Up next: Native screens
+## Up next: native screens

 The [next part in this series]({% link turbo-ios.md %}) is a big one: native screens.
-I’m going to dive into how to present native screens from Turbo and how to implement authentication natively, no web view required!
+I’m going to dive into how to present native screens from Turbo and how to implement authentication natively – no web view required!

 What are you hoping to learn about Turbo next?
 Let me know by [reaching out on Twitter](https://twitter.com/joemasilotti).